emaloney/MBToolbox/README.md

 * *StringFunctions* - declares the `MBForceString()` and `MBTrimString()` inline functions, and the `MBStringify()` preprocessor macro
 * *Indentation-NSString* - an `NSString` class extension that adds methods for indenting the individual lines in a string using tabs and arbitrary prefixes
+* *StringSizing-UIFont* - a `UIFont` class extension that adds methods for performing common text measurement tasks

 ##### Thread-Local Storage